How do I introduce the Keynote Speaker to help the audience have the right mindset?

 What you are about to hear is going to be clear, relevant, and thought-provoking.

 Finally, stimulate the audience with a shock in the form of a provocative statement, challenge, or quote from the Speaker.
 The purpose here is to keep the audience on their toes and create the scene for an open-minded conversation.

 This type of introduction says to the audience: ‘what you are about to hear is going to be clear, relevant, and thought-provoking.’

 The key to having a lasting impact from a Speech and Event is repetition.
 Indeed, the best way to learn anything is by first having an 'immersive experience’ as a deep-dive into material for a day or more.
 And then to be reminded, repeatedly in ‘spaced repetition’ about this material for 30 to 90 days to transform this material into daily habits.
 For more insights, check out our article: Four Questions to Ask a Keynote Speaker.

 Following this line of thing is the opportunity to remind people repeatedly after the event about the key messages from the Keynote Speech.
 Every opportunity there is to talk about the Speaker after the event link a concept, or key message, to their name.
 For example, ‘Paul Hughes who reminded us that Innovation is not a role but a mentally’, or ‘Paul Hughes who showed us that we already who what we need to do’, or ‘Paul Hughes who told us the story of ‘sugar’, etc. The goal here is to use the Speaker as a way of emphasising your key messages by presenting them as an external authority on the subject.

-To learn more about how Paul Hughes’ Keynote Speeches can help your organisational grow Request a Quote.
+To learn more about how Paul Hughes’ Keynote Speeches can help your organisation grow Request a Quote.